What Is I/O Device Error and How to Fix It on Windows

 External Hard Drive Search Automatic for Driver

-5. Windows will proceed to download and install the latest drivers.
-Complete the process by rebooting your PC.
+5. Windows will automatically download and install the latest drivers.
+Once the process is complete, you can reboot your PC.

 Fix 4: Alter the Drive Letter

-1. Type "disk management" in Windows Search (Windows Key + S) and select "Create and manage hard disk partitions" from the results.
+1. To access disk management, type "disk management" in Windows Search (Windows Key + S) and select "Create and manage hard disk partitions" from the results.

-2. Right-click on the drive exhibiting the I/O error and choose "Change Drive Letter and Paths."
+2. Right-click on the drive showing the I/O error and select "Change Drive Letter and Paths".

 Change Drive Letter and Path